dharanidadi/Week_0/README.md

 ### Topics

-You use a topic when you need to send a data stream.
-The data stream is unidirectional.
-Some nodes called **Publishers** can publish on the topic, some nodes called **Subscribers** can subscribe to the topic.
+A topic is simply a medium of exchange of data (like a channel).
+Some nodes called **Publishers** can publish data on the topic, some nodes called **Subscribers** can subscribe to the data on the topic.

-A topic has a message type.
-All publishers and subscribers on this topic must use the message type associated with the topic.
+A topic has a message type (similar to the data type of a variable).
+All publishers and subscribers on this topic must publish/subscribe data of the associated message type.

 You can create a publisher or subscriber in any ROS supported language you want, directly inside ROS nodes.